dbmi-bgm/cgap-portal/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Top level files are modules that make up the core functionality of the back-end.
 Some modules differ greatly from or do not even exist in fourfront.
+Directories are outlined below.

     * ``annotations/`` contains mapping table and ingestion related metadata
     * ``commands/`` contains Python commands that can be run on the system from the command line